barbs89/excursion/README.md

 # excursion
-A Codecademy project which advertises a product called “Excursion.
+A Codecademy project which advertises a product called “Excursion".